Chapter 108

 has told me, and I’ve got my research.
 How many of these children will be sent

 away to be sold as property.
-Are they treated well because of the future’s
+Are they treated well because they’ll provide some

-they’ll have or is this all a genuine facility hoping to help some kids with
+purpose in the future, or is this all a genuine facility hoping to help some

 The ride to our next location is much more talkative, from